dominant-strategies/Quai-Macro-Model/Research/Proposals/Controller V1.md

 ## Observation Process

-this is the modeled relationship between the phenomena of interest and the obervables
+this is the modeled relationship between the phenomena of interest and the observables
 $h: X \rightarrow Y$
 it derives observations $y = h(x)$ from the current state